Philip III of Spain: Ormus Crisis

+Portuguese authorities were confident in their naval superiority to be able to evade any Persian pressure, but the arrival of the English forced them to give priority to securing the sea routes against the corsairs and also made them fear that their naval superiority would be lost, which would violate Portuguese sovereignty in the face of Persian aspirations that increased with Abbas's growing military authority.
 The fate of Hormuz during Philip III's reign was closely linked to a potential Habsburg–Safavid military alliance proposed by Shah Abbas I against the Ottoman Empire, which had been at war with Persia since 1603.
 However, by that time, the Spanish–Ottoman Wars had already ended, and Philip III was reluctant to enter new military conflicts, preferring instead to take advantage of the existing peace.
 Despite this hesitation, the Spanish ambassador Don García de Silva met with Abbas in 1618–1619 to discuss the proposed alliance.
 Negotiations were hindered by disputes over the Capture of Cambarão and by Abbas's perception that the Iberians were demanding too much such as severing ties with the English East India Company in exchange for limited Spanish commitments, including no clear military action against the Ottomans (such as the proposed blockade of the Red Sea).

 Internal disagreements further complicated matters.
 The Portuguese favored prioritizing the Indian Ocean and were wary of making concessions that could undermine their prestige in Portuguese India, while the Castilians focused on Mediterranean interests.
 They hoped to use Persia as a distraction against the Ottomans, buying time and extending Spanish influence in Europe, with the security of Ormus seen as a secondary benefit.
 After diplomatic talks failed, Philip III dispatched an armada led by Ruy Freire in 1619 to expel the English and reinforce the Portuguese position.
 The mission was unsuccessful and ultimately triggered an Anglo-Persian alliance, which later joined with the Dutch and Omanis.
 This coalition drove the Iberians out of the Persian Gulf, culminating in the Anglo-Persian capture of Qeshm and Hormuz and the Spanish loss in the Battle off Hormuz in 1625.